Retirement blind spots.

 Retirement Blind Spot # 1

 Social Security and pensions aren’t the only ways to guarantee income in retirement.

 You may plan to get your retirement income from many different places.
 Maybe you’ve planned on a mix of guaranteed sources (like Social Security and possibly a pension) and non-guaranteed sources (like withdrawals from your investments).
 Did you know there are ways to add more guaranteed income to your retirement cash flow each month?
 Income annuities are an option you may want to consider.

 Retirement Blind Spot # 2

 It’s easy to see why retirees claim Social Security as soon as they can.
 But what are they missing?

-Did you know that more than half of people claim their Social Security retirement benefits at age 62 instead of waiting until full retirement age or later?
+Did you know that more than half of people claim their Social Security retirement benefits at age 62 instead of waiting until their full retirement age or later?
 That means that many people are leaving money on the table.
-So, recognize this blind spot and don’t rush into a Social Security claiming decision.
-Remember that Social Security will likely be just one part of your overall retirement income plan—and you want to be sure that you’re getting the most out of that plan.
+So recognize this blind spot and don’t rush into a Social Security claiming decision.
+Remember that Social Security will likely be just one part of your overall retirement income plan—and you want to make sure you get the most out of that part.

 Retirement Blind Spot # 3

 Asset allocation is important.
 But what about asset location?